laravel/docs/authorization.md

     // The action is authorized...

 <a name="customising-policy-response-status"></a>
-#### Customizing The Response Status
+#### Customizing The HTTP Response Status

-When an action is denied via a policy method, a `403 Forbidden` response is returned, however it can be useful to instead return an alternative HTTP status.
+When an action is denied via a policy method, a `403 Forbidden` HTTP response is returned, however it can be useful to instead return an alternative HTTP status.

 You may customize the HTTP status returned for a failed authorization check by using the `denyWithStatus` static constructor on `Illuminate\Auth\Access\Response`: